Raw Chef and Sustainable Culture Certificate Program

 In addition to papers and presentations, each student will complete a book.
 The knowledge obtained is gathered in this book in handwritten diary entries with drawings, recipes, and art.

-The program includes subject matter classes, hands-on experience, working in Johanna’s Raw Foods Factory, and creating recipes and meals for the group.
+The program includes subject matter classes, hands-on experience, working in food production or catering, and creating recipes and meals to share in the group.
 While there will be lectures by Professor Sophia and other professionals, the students will be researching and preparing lectures for each other as well to practice their own teaching skills.

 The structure of the program is such that the students have assignments week to week.
 They have one weekly online class with Prof. Sophia 3 times per month and many email exchanges and online group conferences and collaborations.
 Every 4th week of the month is a “flex week” in which students create their own activities or outings, work on their books and projects or research their next presentation.
 While intensive, our RAW CHEF & SUSTAINABILITY program is non-competitive but often collaborative.
 Presentations as well as pop quizzes are prepared by all participants for each other and/or with each other to deepen the knowledge.

-Students either live on JRF premises or hand in their work regularly online for the upcoming classes and projects.
+Students hand in their work regularly online for the upcoming classes and projects.
 Our tuition is currently still at a very low rate as we have applicants from across the globe.

 Why the JRF Certificate?